algos-soft/SMSGateway/README.md

 # SMSGateway
-Use a phone to send SMS from a server
+Android application to send SMS from a server using a phone with unlimited SMS contract

-Android application